Hollande rehashed super-tax fizzles, angers French business

 The government gave no details beyond Hollande's statement that shareholder meetings at big companies would be asked to look at earnings.
 "When they exceed one million euros, the company will have a contribution to pay which, all taxation added together, will come to 75 percent," he said.

-Frederic Oudea, head of France's No. 2-listed bank Societe Generale, told Europe 1 radio the government was wasting time and should be focused on improving competitiveness.
+Frederic Oudea, head of France's No. 2-listed bank Societe Generale (SOGN.PA), told Europe 1 radio the government was wasting time and should be focused on improving competitiveness.

 "Everyone should make an effort, but a rate of 75 percent is too high, whether paid by companies or employees," he added.